glc-biorad/Independent-Reader-GUI/README.md

 ## To-Do
 ### Home Tab
-- Check motor positions every N seconds to update the Home tab (use MotorManagers class)
-- At Form loading check if the LEDs are connected (setup LED queries and commands via the BRADx-API code repo)
+- At Form loading check if the LEDs are connected
-- Check the Actual Temperature of the object and sink for all TECs using the TECsManager class every N seconds
+- Update the Camera IO every N seconds (streaming, capturing, idle, etc)
-- At Form loading load in the TECs DataGridView values of interest
 ### Run Tab
 - Update X0, Y0, Z0, FOV dX, and dY based on the Cartridge, Elastomer, Bergquist, and Glass Offset.
 If this combonation is not found in the ScanningData XML file, add it on the onset of the run
 - Update Bergquist and Elastomer Thickness TextBox values based on changes with the Elastomer and Bergquist ComboBox selections